Camouflage

 The peacock flounder can change its pattern and colours to match its environment.

 A soldier applying camouflage face paint; both helmet and jacket are disruptively patterned.

 Camouflage is the use of any combination of materials, coloration, or illumination for concealment, either by making animals or objects hard to see, or by disguising them as something else.
 Examples include the leopard's spotted coat, the battledress of a modern soldier, and the leaf-mimic katydid's wings.
 A third approach, motion dazzle, confuses the observer with a conspicuous pattern, making the object visible but momentarily harder to locate.
 The majority of camouflage methods aim for crypsis, often through a general resemblance to the background, high contrast disruptive coloration, eliminating shadow, and countershading.
 In the open ocean, where there is no background, the principal methods of camouflage are transparency, silvering, and countershading, while the ability to produce light is among other things used for counter-illumination on the undersides of cephalopods such as squid.
 Some animals, such as chameleons and octopuses, are capable of actively changing their skin pattern and colours, whether for camouflage or for signalling.
 It is possible that some plants use camouflage to evade being eaten by herbivores.

 Military camouflage was spurred by the increasing range and accuracy of firearms in the 19th century.
 In particular the replacement of the inaccurate musket with the rifle made personal concealment in battle a survival skill.
-In the 20th century, military camouflage developed rapidly, especially during the World War I. On land, artists such as André Mare designed camouflage schemes and observation posts disguised as trees.
+In the 20th century, military camouflage developed rapidly, especially during World War I. On land, artists such as André Mare designed camouflage schemes and observation posts disguised as trees.
 At sea, merchant ships and troop carriers were painted in dazzle patterns that were highly visible, but designed to confuse enemy submarines as to the target's speed, range, and heading.
 During and after World War II, a variety of camouflage schemes were used for aircraft and for ground vehicles in different theatres of war.
 The use of radar since the mid-20th century has largely made camouflage for fixed-wing military aircraft obsolete.

 Non-military use of camouflage includes making cell telephone towers less obtrusive and helping hunters to approach wary game animals.
 Patterns derived from military camouflage are frequently used in fashion clothing, exploiting their strong designs and sometimes their symbolism.
 Camouflage themes recur in modern art, and both figuratively and literally in science fiction and works of literature.